- Share this article on Facebook

 - Share this article on Email

-The excruciating experience of making a film that never should have put before the cameras is revisited in ghastly, jaw-dropping detail in The Ghost of Peter Sellers.
-While viewers will inwardly gasp and cringe at the unseaworthiness of the comic pirate saga that was only produced because the then-red hot Peter Sellers and Spike Milligan were involved, for Peter Medak, the director of the unreleased 1973 farce and of this unvarnished look at its production 45 years later, this can't-take-your-eyes-off-it documentary feels like both a mea culpa and a purge of lingering ghosts.
+The excruciating experience of making a film that never should have been put before the cameras is revisited in ghastly, jaw-dropping detail in The Ghost of Peter Sellers.
+While viewers will inwardly gasp and cringe at the unseaworthiness of the comic pirate saga that was produced only because the then-red hot Peter Sellers and Spike Milligan were involved, for Peter Medak, the director of the unreleased 1973 farce and of this unvarnished look at its production 45 years later, this can’t-take-your-eyes-off-it documentary feels like both a mea culpa and a purge of lingering ghosts.
 Film-wise viewers and Sellers fans will provide the bulk of the audience for this very detailed curio which will be welcomed on home screens after festival and specialized venue exposure.

 A mini-Heaven’s Gate of its time, Ghost in the Noonday Sun was made during a busy but creatively fallow stretch in Sellers’ career; between 1969-1975, he didn’t make a single film worth seeing or talking about.
 But he was still a big star and already a comic legend, so if he decided he wanted to commit to given project, it got made.
 Noonday Sun tickled his fancy because it was co-written by his old partner in crime Milligan, who would also act in it.
 What fun they would have cavorting around Cyprus for a couple of months in pirate outfits.